apache/flink-web/docs/content/posts/2026-02-01-community-update.md

 <p>

 ## Bringing us up to date - a brief summary of what has happened in Flink since 2020 up to end of 2025.
-Since 2020, the Flink community has been very busy, to give a flavour of what has improved, Flink has
+Since 2020, the Flink community has been very busy.
+Here is a flavour of what has improved.

 * added many new connectors, moved out to their own repositories - increasing the reach of Flink flows.
-* added canonical state, a unified the binary format of savepoints across different state backends, then further performant refinement in the native form.
+* added canonical state, a unified the binary format of savepoints across different state backends, then a further more performant refinement in the native form.
-* benefited from newer Calcite levels - the latest one Flink has adopted brings in support for nullables in nested objects.
+* benefited from newer Calcite levels - the [latest one](https://calcite.apache.org/news/2023/11/10/release-1.36.0/) Flink has adopted brings in support for nullables in nested objects.
-* introduced Change Data Capture - with a new easy way of defining simple flows.
+* introduced Change Data Capture - with a new easy way to define simple flows.
 * introduced kubernetes Operator support - making Flink enterprise ready.
 * added support for AI capabilities - enriching flows so they benefit from AI.
 * new DataStream API V2 - new simpler datastream API.
 * new Flink SQL gateway - a more flexible way of submitting SQL.
-* released Flink v2, with disaggregated state, materialized tables , PTFs, support of more up to date JAVA levels and removing deprecated APIs.
+* released Flink v2, with disaggregated state, materialized tables, PTFs, support for more up to date JAVA levels and removing deprecated APIs.
 <p>

 In the last few years the Flink PR backlog got to around 1200.
 We introduced the stale bot last year, and it came down to around 200.